 Team Explanation RSPO Standard Setting document Category Principle Fundamental statements about a desired outcome A fundamental statement about a desired outcome, often providing greater detail about the objectives.
-Criteria What implementation of the principle looks like - the pre- conditions/a means of judging whether or not a Principle has been fulfilled or not a Principle has been fulfilled or not a Principle has been fulfilled operationality to a Principle without themselves being direct measures of performance.
-Indicator Variable to measure the implementation (positive or negative) The measurable states, which allow the assessment of whether or not associated Criteria, are being met.
+Criteria eriaWhat implementation of the Principle looks like - the preconditions or means of judging whether or not a Principle has been fulfilledThe conditions that need to be met in order to fulfil a Principle.
+Criteria add meaning and operationality to a Principle without themselves being direct measures of performance.
+Normative Indicator Cator Variable to measure the implementation (positive or negative) The measurable states, which allow the assessment of whether or not associated Criteria, are being met.
 Indicators convey a single, meaningful message or piece of information.
-Normative Guidance Additional information that assists with the understanding, implementation and auditing of the requirement (i.e. the Indicator) Guidance consists of useful information to help the unit of certification and auditor understand what the Criterion and/or Indicators mean in practice, to indicate good practice, and practices that should be followed.
-Informative Procedural Note Exceptional measure to allow mention of pending developments A note in the standard only to be used where a methodology or element of the standard is still under development to clarify terms, conditions and procedure prior to the said methodology or element being finalised.
-Informative
+Normative Guidance Additional information that assists with the understanding, implementation and auditing of the requirement (i.e. the Indicator)Guidance consists of useful information to help the unit of certification and auditor understand what the Criterion and/or Indicators mean in practice, to indicate good practice, and practices that should be followed.
+Informative Procedural Note Exceptional measure to allow mention of pending developments A note in the standard only to be used where a methodology or element of the standard is still under development to clarify terms, conditions and procedure prior to the said methodology or element being finalised Informative